3mdeb/verified-boot/verified_boot_main.md

     * recordable optical discs - allow for recording data with process named "burning".
 These further split into:
-        * recordable medias like CD-R and DVD-R where data can be burnt until disc is full but it cannot be erased;
+        * recordable medias like CD-R and DVD-R where data can be burnt until disc is full, but it cannot be erased;
         * rewritable medias like CD-RW and DVD-RW where data can be burnt and erased.